ciaran-ie/L.I.A.M/readme.md

 This project references on another open source project [Kirjuri](https://github.com/AnttiKurittu/kirjuri).

 **Note**: This project is designed for operating on an air-gapped network.
+It should not be deployed over the internet

 ## Features
 - Case management